 - Omio – Train, bus, and flight search for Italy and all of Europe.
 Offers online booking and mobile tickets

-- Auto Europe – Europe’s leading rental car search engine to find a rental car in Italy
+- DiscoverCars – The world’s leading rental car search engine to rent a car in Italy

-- Kiwi, Skyscanner, and Opodo – Flight comparison search engines to find the cheapest flights to Italy and within the country
+- Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to Italy and within the country

-- GetYourGuide and Viator – a collection of local tours and things to do in Italy.
+- GetYourGuide and Viator – a collection of local tours and activities in Italy.
 Also offers Skip the Line tickets for crowded attractions

-- G Adventures – small guided backpacking tours in Italy, great for solo travellers or for those interested in a more adventurous trip which would require a guide
+- GAdventures – guided small group tours in Italy, great for solo travelers or for those interested in a more adventurous trip that would require a guide

-- HostelWorld – #1 hostel search website to find budget accommodation in Italy.
-Thousands of hostels and millions of reviews from fellow travellers
+- HostelWorld – #1 hostel search website to find accommodation while backpacking Italy.
+Thousands of hostels and millions of reviews from fellow travelers

-- Booking.com – commonly used accommodation booking site in Italy.
-Hostels, hotels, and other unique accommodation with advanced filtering and millions of reviews
+- Booking.com – a commonly used booking site for accommodation in Italy.
+Find hostels, hotels, and other unique accommodations in Italy with advanced filtering and millions of reviews

 There you have it, the ultimate Italy backpacking guide.
 We hope you have found all the information you need for backpacking around Italy.